Church Insurance: Top Companies, Cost & Coverage

 ---|---|---|

 Churches pose a unique risk for insurance companies.
 The members function like customers and are sometimes paid employees.
 Other times, members are volunteer leaders.
-Add into that regular visitors in the building, volunteers teaching children, student leaders, and special events.
+Add into that regular visitors, volunteers teaching children, student leaders, and special events.

-The age of your building and the size of the congregation also influence the premium.
-All of this, and more, are taken into account when a church is determining the premium for a church.
+The age of your building and the size of the congregation can influence the premium.
+All of this, and more, are taken into account when a provider is determining the premium for a church.

-Here are other factors taken into consideration by providers:
+Here are some other factors taken into consideration by providers:

 - Claims history: Have you filed a claim in the past three to five years?